GMC Truck HMI —

-A semester-long industry engagement with General Motors — designing a unified in-vehicle infotainment system and companion mobile app for the GMC Hummer EV, with a focus on two original features: Oasis Mode and Guardian Mode.
+A semester-long industry engagement with General Motors — designing the HMI experience for a next-generation GMC truck, covering the driver cluster and center display for the 2030s.
+Our team also proposed two original features: Oasis Mode and Guardian Mode.

 Client